Janus kinase 3 inhibitor: Mechanism of action

-Janus kinase 3 inhibitors work by inhibiting the action of the enzyme Janus kinase 3, so they interfere with the JAK-STAT signaling pathway.
+Janus kinase 3 inhibitors work by inhibiting the action of the enzyme Janus kinase 3, thereby interfering with the JAK-STAT signaling pathway.
 JAK3 is required for signaling by cytokines through the common γ chain of the interleukin receptors for IL-2, IL-4, IL-7, IL-9, IL-15, and IL-21.
-However JAK1 is also required as the two kinases cooperate for signaling.
-Signaling leads to phosphorylation and dimerization of the adaptor proteins STAT.
+However, JAK1 is also required as the two kinases cooperate for signaling.
+This signaling process leads to phosphorylation and dimerization of the adaptor proteins STAT.
 When activated, they translocate into the nucleus, where they modulate gene transcription.
 By selectively inhibiting JAK3, downward signaling can be blocked.

 JAK3 is crucial in transmitting signals from cytokines that are responsible for either T-cell proliferation, differentiation, or development.
 It is also of high importance in the development of B-cells and NK-cells.
 Inhibition of JAK3, then, could prove to be a powerful immunosuppressant.
 Since JAK3 is restricted to the immune system, while the other JAKs such as JAK1 are much more broadly expressed, selective targeting of JAK3 could decrease possible adverse effects and improve tolerability.

 As an immunosuppressant, JAK3 inhibitors could aid in autoimmune diseases such as rheumatoid arthritis, psoriasis, or other diseases where the immune system fails to distinguish self from nonself and starts attacking self cells.

 Discovery and development

 Discovery

-One of the first JAKs to be targeted in drug development for medical use was JAK3.
+One of the first JAKs targeted in drug development for medical use was JAK3.
 Immune system depression is observed in patients with JAK3 defects.
 The role of JAK3 is greatly restricted to the immune system, so this enzyme was thought to be a good target for selective immunosuppressant.
-Whether JAK3 is sufficient to suppress the cytokine signaling is uncertain, as it can also be caused by stimulation of JAK1.
+Whether JAK3 alone is sufficient to suppress cytokine signaling is uncertain, as it can also be caused by stimulation of JAK1.
 Whether inhibiting JAK3 is as efficient as pan-JAK inhibition is under study.
 Many compounds with high affinity and possible selectivity for JAK3 have been discovered with high-throughput screening.